-Students should arrive in school, properly dressed in the correct school uniform.
+Students should arrive in school, properly dressed in the correct school uniform, wearing a face mask.
 Before school, no Secondary students should be in the building unless using the toilets on the ground floor.

 07.30 - 07.45 students should enter through gate 2 and go directly to their form.